 The Outer Banks is considered one of the best family vacation destinations on the East Coast, and the wide-open natural setting of sand, surf and sun lends itself easily to fun activities for "kids" of all ages.
 While rival vacation destinations may have more diversions, bars, and beach boardwalks, it's easy for vacationing families to stay simply entertained on the Outer Banks, particularly the younger ones in the group.

 In fact, many vacationers find that all they need to keep the little ones happy is a beach blanket, a bathing suit, and a large stretch of ocean and sand to play on.
-However, there are a number of attractions and activities on the Outer Banks both on and off the sand that are geared towards kids, and families can enjoy a variety of activities to keep the youngest members of their family smiling and enchanted with an Outer Banks vacation.
+However, there are a number of attractions and activities on the Outer Banks both on and off the sand that are geared towards kids, and families can enjoy a variety of activities to keep the young (and young at heart) members of their family smiling and enchanted with an Outer Banks vacation.

 Many Outer Banks vacationers find that they don't have to wander too far to find plenty of activities to keep kids entertained.
 The spacious, uncrowded beaches of the Outer Banks offer miles of entertainment for kids of all ages, from splashing in the waves to digging for coquinas and sand crabs.
 On the beach, there are plenty of diversions to keep children entertained while adults can spread out a beach blanket, relax, and enjoy the sun and sand as well.